 Biotin, also known as vitamin B7 or H, is a water soluble B-complex vitamin.
 It is a necessary vitamin for our health and the growth of our body.
 Biotin deficiency is rare because it is present in our daily food and is produced in excess by the intestinal bacteria for several bodily processes.
 However, biotin deficiency can be found in people who eat a lot of raw egg whites as raw egg whites will bind to biotin and prevent it from being absorbed by the body.
 Biotin deficiency can also occur in people with type 2 diabetes.

-Biotin is one of the best known vitamins which provide beauty benefits to skin, hair, and nail.
-Many people see a noticeable improvement in hair, skin, and nails after they begin taking a biotin supplement.
+Biotin provides beauty benefits to skin, hair, and nail.
+It is also believed to be one of the best vitamins for hair growth which Many people see a noticeable improvement in hair, skin, and nails after they begin taking a biotin supplement.
 Some studies have shown that biotin can help to treat acne and eczema.
 Biotin deficiency can lead to skin problems such as rashes, dryness, itchiness, cradle cap in infants, and seborrheic dermatitis in adults.

 People who are biotin deficient often experience hair loss.
 The increase in biotin intake will help stop hair loss and encourage new hair growth.
 This vitamin may also help to reverse graying hair in those who have marginal biotin deficiency.
 Biotin also increases the elasticity of the hair’s cortex to prevent breakage and thickens the hair cuticle.
 To obtain benefits for your hair, you need to take the vitamin.
 Hair care products that contain biotin are unlikely to be effective as it is not readily absorbed through the skin.